simutex/simutex/README.md

 # SimuTex
-A web-based LaTeX editor with planned collaborative editing.
+A web-based LaTeX editor with collaborative editing.

 # About
 SimuTex is an in-work collaborative LaTeX editing application available in the browser.

-The application currently does not contain collaborative editing, arguably a key feature of the application.
+~~The application currently does not contain collaborative editing, arguably a key feature of the application.~~

 # Current Features
 - Create, rename, and delete projects